There exists two main types of solar panel in Ireland; solar thermal and solar photovoltaic (PV).

 Solar Power in Ireland

-Utilizes the sun's rays to directly heat water which runs through the panel.
+Utilises the sun's rays to directly heat water which runs through the panel.

 This water is then pumped throughout the building to provide heat.